Christine (1983 film): Proposed remake

 In June 2021, Sony Pictures Entertainment and Blumhouse Productions announced the development of a remake of the film with Bryan Fuller set to write and direct the film and Jason Blum, Vincenzo Natali and Steve Hoban producing.
-As of September 2023, no aspect of the project has moved forward.
+As of September 2026, no aspect of the project has moved forward.

 Cultural references

-The film Taarzan: The Wonder Car by Indian filmmaking duo Abbas–Mustan is loosely based on Christine.
+The 2004 film Taarzan: The Wonder Car by Bollywood filmmaking duo Abbas–Mustan is loosely based on Christine.

+Taxiwaala, a 2018 Indian Telugu-language film, has a similar premise.

-The film is referred to in the song "Autopilot" by Allison Ponthier.
+The film is referred to in the 2022 song "Autopilot" by August Ponthier.

-David Gordon Green said his 2022 film Halloween Ends is a love letter to Christine and John Carpenter's body of work in general, though after watching the film Carpenter said he did not notice any similarity to Christine.
+David Gordon Green said his 2022 film Halloween Ends is a love letter to Christine and John Carpenter's body of work in general, though after watching the film, Carpenter said he did not notice any similarity to Christine.